Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Outlook

 On the other hand, the situation for the Bures connection is a bit less clear.
 One contribution to the connection, the Fisher contribution $\Gamma^\mathrm{f}_{\mu_1\mu_2\mu_3}(t,t_1,t_2,t_3)$ of Eq.~\eqref{eq:fisher_gamma_after_var_derivative}, is indeed the integral transform of a second-order spectral density.
 The second-order spectral density $\chi''_{\mu_1\mu_2\mu_3}(\omega_1,\omega_2)$ does determine the full second-order causal response function via a generalized Kramers-Kronig relation~\cite{bradlyn2024spectral}, but crucially it is not just the Hermitian or anti-Hermitian part of the response function.
 This makes $\chi''_{\mu_1\mu_2\mu_3}(\omega_1,\omega_2)$, and hence $\Gamma^\mathrm{f}_{\mu_1\mu_2\mu_3}(t,t_1,t_2,t_3)$, less directly experimentally accessible than the Bures metric.

 On an even deeper level, our derivation of the Bures connection showed that $\Gamma^\mathrm{f}_{\mu_1\mu_2\mu_3}(t,t_1,t_2,t_3)$ is not a geometrical quantity when taken alone.
-This can be seen in the example of current response for noninteracting fermions, where Eq.~\eqref{eq: computed response part of Bures connection for current example} shows that in the quasistatic limit $\Gamma^\mathrm{f}_\mathrm{q.s.}$ depends explicitly on the single-particle energy eigenvalues.
-Indeed, only when supplemented with the intrinsic (and in relevant cases, the diamagnetic) contributions does the full connection become a geometric object.
+This can be seen in the example of current response for noninteracting fermions, where Eqs.~\eqref{eq: computed response part of Bures connection for current example} and \eqref{eq: computed diamagnetic part of Bures connection for current example} show that in the quasistatic limit $\Gamma^\mathrm{f}_\mathrm{q.s.} = \Gamma^\mathrm{para}_\mathrm{q.s.} + \Gamma^\mathrm{dia}_\mathrm{q.s.}$ depend explicitly on the single-particle eigenenergy differences.
+Indeed, only when supplemented with the intrinsic contribution does the full connection become a geometric object.
 When viewed in the context of second-order response theory, this goes part of the way to explain recent observations that sum rules for second-order response functions at zero temperature contain both ground state geometric contributions as well as ``multi-state'' contributions from virtual transitions that can dominate outside of certain special limits~\cite{jankowski2024quantized,jankowski2025optical,avdoshkin2024multi}.
+From another perspective, studying the relation between each contribution to the Bures connection and virtual transitions would be interesting for further investigation.

 Our results open up several avenues for future research.
 First, our general expressions Eqs.~\eqref{eq:intrinsic_gamma_after_var_deriv} and \eqref{eq:fisher_gamma_after_var_derivative}, along with the generalized fluctuation-dissipation relation Eq.~\eqref{eq: relation between chi'' and S} highlight the geometric significance of the correlation function $S_{\mu_1\mu_2\mu_3}(\omega_1,\omega_2)$.
 Designing experimental probes of these correlation functions for different perturbations, for example using density-coupled or optical fields as probes, would open up new routes to experimentally studying quantum geometry in condensed matter systems.
 This represents a promising route to measure robust signatures of quantum geometry beyond linear response.
+Additionally, because the correlation function $S_{\mu_1\mu_2\mu_3}(\omega_1,\omega_2)$ and our expressions for the Bures connection are valid at any temperature and regardless of system interactions, our formalism provides an experimentally-accessible probe of quantum geometry beyond the Bures metric for correlated quantum systems.
+Our work thus opens the door to experimentally studying higher-order quantum geometric effects beyond free- or nearly-free fermion systems.